charlienewey/blog.newey.me/_posts/2018-04-16-london-homicides.md

 ```

 However, this perhaps isn't the best way of working this out.
 The model above
-only takes into account the probability of  months with only $15.3$ or more
+only takes into account the probability of months with only 15.3 or more
 homicides...
-Whereas in reality a count of $46$ homicides per 3 month period
+Whereas in reality a count of 46 homicides per 3 month period
-could be composed of one month with $17$ homicides, one with $18$, and one with
+could be composed of one month with 17 homicides, one with 18, and one with
-$11$.
-Actually, this is exactly what happened in London at the beginning of 2018
+11. Actually, this is exactly what happened in London at the beginning of 2018
---- there were $11$ homicides in January, $15$ in February, and $20$ in March;
+--- there were 11 homicides in January, 15 in February, and 20 in March;
-for a total of $46$.
+for a total of 46.

 This eventuality wouldn't be accounted for in the model above, so let's try a
 different approach.
 Let's count the number of homicides *per three month period*
 between 2008 and 2017, and see if it's possible to find any particular
-three-month periods with over $46$ homicides.
+three-month periods with over 46 homicides.

+{% katexmm %}

-It turns out that the probability of $46$ homicides in any three-month period is
+It turns out that the probability of 46 homicides in any three-month period is
 about $1.6\times10^{-3}$ - or about $\frac{1}{625}$.
 Given that there are
 *twelve* possible rolling three-month periods in a year (think about it;
 *Jan/Feb/Mar*, *Feb/Mar/Apr*, ..., *Nov/Dec/Jan*, etc), there is a chance of
 about $\frac{1}{52}$ that a single three-month period with $\geq 46$ homicides
 will occur in a given year.

+{% endkatexmm %}

 Another way to put this is that this phenomenon is likely to occur once every
-$52$ or so years.
+52 or so years.
 Very uncommon, but not altogether unexpected every once in a
 while.

 ```